 3. Add the garlic and the white part of the scallions and toss for several seconds.

 4. Add the green parts of the scallion and soy sauce and stir briefly.

-5. Add the sake (or the mirin-white wine-rice wine mixture) and stir for 10-15 seconds.
+5. Add the sake (or the mirin-white wine-rice wine mixture), mirin and sugar and stir for 10-15 seconds.
 Turn off heat.